PolyhedraZK/PolyhedraDocs/docs/expander/rust/intro.md

 To get started with the Rust frontend, you can refer to the basic example provided in [Example](./example).
 This example will guide you through the process of writing a simple circuit in Rust and compiling it using the ExpanderCompilerCollection.

+The Rust frontend involves some fundamental concepts related to templates and traits in Rust.
+Additionally, if you plan to write complex circuits, it might be helpful to understand Rust's borrowing rules.
+We recommend familiarizing yourself with these concepts.

 ## Additional Examples

 We have also provided several additional examples to demonstrate more complex use cases: